Long-Term Disability Qualifications

 - $975,000 for a physician who lost his hearing and was denied long-term disability benefits by Unum

-Long-term disability (LTD) insurance plans provide monthly benefit payouts when a covered plan member can’t work due to an injury or illness.
+Long-term disability insurance plans provide monthly benefit payouts when a policyholder can’t work due to an injury or illness.
+You may be entitled to LTD benefits until you recover or reach retirement age, depending on your plan.

-- Are affected by a medical condition that meets the definition of disability under your policy
+- Have a qualifying medical condition as per the terms of your policy

-- File a claim for benefits with your insurance company
+- File a claim for long-term disability benefits

 What Medical Conditions Qualify for Long-Term Disability?

-Medical conditions that may qualify for LTD benefits include:
+Medical conditions that may meet requirements for long-term disability include:

 - Anxiety